Technological advances are nothing new to the staffing industry trends discussion.

 - Build out your processes in a digital format, ideally with an advanced recruitment software or recruitment ATS/CRM.

-- Use templates, sequences and automation to complete as many tasks in each process as possible.
+- Use templates, sequences, automation, and other support tools to complete as many tasks in each process as possible.

 - Personalize with candidate, recruiter, job and company data using dynamic fields in email and text templates.